darrenj/me/manager-readme.md

 ## About This Document

 This README is designed to help you understand how I work, what you can expect from me, and what I expect from you.
 It's a living document that will evolve as we work together.
-Think of it as a user guide to working with me—not a replacement for getting to know each other, but a head start.
+Think of it as a user guide to working with me, not a replacement for getting to know each other, but a head start.

 ## About Me